xiaoyue10131748/cloudmesh-manual/docs-source/source/README-storage-openapi.md

 * <https://github.com/cloudmesh/cloudmesh-storage/tree/master/cloudmesh/storage/spec/tests>

-The geneeric pytest that works accross providers and can be invoked as follows
+The generic pytest that works accross providers and can be invoked as follows

 ```bash
 $ cms set storage=azureblob